steely-glint/callme/README.md

 A jQuery plugin and [Phono](http://www.phono.com) add-on that makes it easy to drop a callme button directly into any webpage with just a few lines of code.

+Variant that uses the Java version of Phono

 ### Requires:
  * [Phono jQuery Plugin](http://www.phono.com)
  * Phono API Key.
 [Get one here](http://www.phono.com)